ssmythe/learn_mandarin_chinese/typing_mandarin.md

 The defaults are:

-- Select the previous input source: ^Space
+- Select the previous input source: ⌃Space
-- Selext the next input source: ^⌥Space
+- Selext the next input source: ⌃⌥Space

 Legend:
 - ⌃  Control